PKPD-coder/time-independent_analysis_in_vitro/Readme.txt

 2) QE_synapse_calculation.py

 	Based on the equations derived by Schropp and colleagues (1) to calculate the number of immune synapses (i.e., trimeric complexes) between CD3-bispecific antibodies,
 	tumor cells, and T-cells under quasi-equilibrium (QE) assumptions.
 	The equations are summarised in 'QE equations summary.pdf'

 	The code enables the calculation of the concentration of immune synapses formed under the experimental conditions specified by the user.

 	If desired, a plot can be generated showing immune synapse formation over a range of concentrations and visualise the bell-shape.
 Please provide an empty folder ('Figures') to store the output figure.
-	An additional plot can be generated to compare the simulations under QE assumptions with those of the full model with Ordinary Differential Equations
+	An additional plot can be generated to compare the simulations under QE assumptions with those of the full ODE model

 References:

-(1) 1.
-Schropp J, Khot A, Shah DK, Koch G. Target-Mediated Drug Disposition Model for Bispecific Antibodies: Properties, Approximation, and
+(1) 	Schropp J, Khot A, Shah DK, Koch G. Target-Mediated Drug Disposition Model for Bispecific Antibodies: Properties,
-	Optimal Dosing Strategy.
+	Approximation, and Optimal Dosing Strategy.
 CPT: Pharmacometrics & Systems Pharmacology.
 2019;8(3):177-87. doi: 10.1002/psp4.12369.